Mikko Sumusalo: Rot-Weiß Erfurt and Chemnitzer FC

 In June 2016 Sumusalo transferred from RB Leipzig to Rot-Weiß Erfurt.
 After only one year with 21 deployments in the league, the contract was dissolved.
 After a longer-term of Unemployment, the Chemnitzer FC took hin on January 17, 2018 until June 30 with an option to renewal under contract.
 However, he was discharged at the end of the season.

-Back to Helsinki
+Back to Finland

-For the season 2018/2019 Mikko Sumusalo returned to back to HJK Helsinki to play in the highest Finnish football league.
+For the 2018 season, Mikko Sumusalo returned back to HJK Helsinki to play in the highest Finnish football league.

-FC Honka

 On 15 January 2019, Sumusalo signed for FC Honka.

+After a four-year stint with IFK Mariehamn in Veikkausliiga, Sumusalo moved to Kotka and signed with Kotkan Työväen Palloilijat (KTP) for the 2024 Ykkösliiga season in Finnish second-tier.

 International career

 Sumusalo made his debut for Finland U21 in 2009 and was a regular member ever since.
 He made his senior debut on 22 January 2012 in a friendly against Trinidad and Tobago.
 In January 2013 he scored his first goal for the national team on the 5th minute in a match against Thailand.